Are you secretly looking for alternatives to budgeting…because you just don’t WANT to budget? Our alternative budgeting system.

 Not only do alternatives to budgeting exist…but I’ve got a confession to make: I’ve been using them for years.

-We don't record our purchases, carry around envelopes, fill up jars with anything other than home-canned Meyer lemon marmalade, or use excel to meticulously track our budget each month.
+We don’t record our purchases, carry around free printable cash envelopes, fill up jars with anything other than home-canned Meyer lemon marmalade, or use excel to meticulously update our daily spending log.

 I’m just not that kind of a person.